jshilong/GroupRCNN/README.md

 core of this task is to train a point-to-box regressor on well labeled images that can be used to predict credible bounding boxes for each point annotation.
 Group R-CNN significantly outperforms the prior method Point DETR by 3.9 mAP with 5% well-labeled images, which is the most challenging scenario.
-The codes and models will be made publicly available.

 ![](./figs/grouprcnn.png)